jakenvac/Goid/readme.md

 That's why we need UUIDs to identify the special snowflakes.

 ## Documentation
-Currently docs can be viewed [here](https://godoc.org/github.com/JakeHL/Goflake) or generated with godoc.
+The API docs can be viewed [here](https://godoc.org/github.com/JakeHL/Goflake) or generated with godoc.

 ### Usage
-An example of generating a v4 UUID
+An example of generating a v4 UUID and outputting it
 ```go
 import (
     "fmt"